sedc-codecademy/sedc7-06-csharpadvanced/g5/Class08/Homework.md

 # Regular

 - What is the average number of books per autors?
-- What book(s) has the longest title, and how long is it?
+- Which book(s) has the longest title, and how long is it?
-- What author has the shortest average title for a book?
+- Which author has the shortest average title for a book?
-- What author has the shortest average title for a book?
+- Which author has the shortest average title for a book?
 (Discount authors with less than three books)
 - What series has the most books?
-- What year has the most books published?
+- Which year has the most books published?
 - What is the average number of books published for years in the 21st centrury?
 (Starting with 2001, not 2000)
-- What author has the most different series?
+- Which author has the most different series?
-- What author has the most books written that belong to a series?
+- Which author has the most books written that belong to a series?
-- What author has the longest career?
+- Which author has the longest career?

 # Bonus:

 - What series has the most authors?
-- In what year most authors published a book?
+- In Which year most authors published a book?
-- What author has the highest average books per year?
+- Which author has the highest average books per year?
-- What is the longest hiatus between two books for an author, and by whom?
+- How long is the longest hiatus between two books for an author, and by whom?